Matheus Carvalho

-Matheus Thiago de Carvalho (born March 11, 1992), known as Matheus Carvalho, is a Brazilian footballer who plays for Barra FC.
+Matheus Thiago de Carvalho (born 11 March 1992), known as Matheus Carvalho, is a Brazilian footballer who plays as a forward for Barra FC.

 Career

-On 31 January 2015, Carvalho moved on loan to AS Monaco FC till the end of the 2014–15 season, with an option for AS Monaco to make the deal permanent.
+On 31 January 2015, Carvalho moved on loan to Monaco till the end of the 2014–15 season, with an option for Monaco to make the deal permanent.

 Carvalho signed with North American Soccer League club Fort Lauderdale Strikers on 8 February 2016.